Jacoby & Meyers, LLP

 78 percent of the casualties in fatal large truck accidents involve occupants of the smaller vehicle.
 A heavy truck traveling at just minimal speed has the power to crush a smaller vehicle at the point of contact.
 The impact often forces twisted metal and broken glass into a vehicle’s passenger compartment.
 The sheer force of a large truck impact also reduces the effectiveness of seat belts, vehicle reinforcements, and airbags.

-The 2017 New York State Fact Sheet on Large Crashes gives a clear picture of what happens when a large truck gets into an accident.
+The New York State Fact Sheet on Large Crashes gives a clear picture of what happens when a large truck gets into an accident.
 In New York alone, large truck accidents caused 101 fatalities and 4,096 injuries.
-The figure dropped slightly in 2018 when 99 people sustained fatal injuries in large truck accidents in New York.
+The figure dropped slightly the following year when 99 people sustained fatal injuries in large truck accidents in New York.

 Truck Accident Injury Statistics in Staten Island, NY

-- Traumatic brain injuries: The Traumatic Brain Injury Model Systems database lists “vehicular” accidents as the cause of 50 percent of the TBI patient injuries the organization tracks.
+- The Traumatic Brain Injury Model Systems database lists “vehicular” accidents as the cause of 50 percent of the TBI patient injuries the organization tracks.
 TBIs cause physical, emotional, and cognitive losses that require followup and care throughout the patient’s life.

-- Severe soft tissue injuries: The trauma from a truck accident often damages muscles, ligaments, and supportive tissue even in the absence of other injuries.
+- Severe soft tissue injuries.
+The trauma from a truck accident often damages muscles, ligaments, and supportive tissue even in the absence of other injuries.
 Soft tissue injuries aren’t as simple as they seem.
-They sometimes worsen instead of improving.
+They sometimes get worse instead of improving.
 Treatment often involves a progressive program that often includes medication, physical therapy, and sometimes surgical intervention.